Biographical notes – 1930-1939.

 The Daily Gleaner, 3 November 1933:

-Annie Swynnerton Dead in England … senior woman associate of the Royal Academy, whose “Dream of Italy” hangs in the Metropolitan Museum of Art, New York, died [October 24] at the age of 88.
+Annie Swynnerton Dead in England … senior woman associate of the Royal Academy, whose “Dream of Italy” hangs in the Metropolitan Museum of Art, New York [incorrect, it hung in the Brooklyn Gallery], died [October 24] at the age of 88.

 In spite of failing sight and other infirmities, the veteran artist continued painting until a few months ago … “The Unrelenting Past” in Ottowa is one of her best known works.